 Please do not publish or share this pattern as your own.
 You may make items to sell with this pattern.
 In exchange, please link back to this post.
 Do NOT use my photos as your own sales photos.
 You can read my policies here.
 Now let’s make something awesome!

-Purchase the printable PDF with optional line-by-line written graph instructions for $2.50 here.
+Purchase the printable PDF with optional line-by-line written graph instructions here.

 Add this pattern to your Ravelry favorites here.

 Pin this pattern for later here.

 This southwestern-inspired shrug uses very simple stitches to achieve a unique end result.
 While this design resembles the look of tapestry crochet, it’s actually made by switching colors mid-row using basic crochet techniques.
 The result is quite a showstopper and looks far from DIY-ed.
 Paired with jeans, leggings or cutoffs, it’ll become your favorite comfy statement piece.
 If you’re looking for a mindless project with a bit of magic tossed in the middle, this crochet shrug pattern is for you!